 Physical custody is the actual time that a parent physically has a child in his or her care.
 Many times there is “joint” physical custody and other times one parent has “primary” physical custody (called “sole” physical custody) and the other parent has visitation.
 Parents are free to agree upon whatever custody schedule they believe is in their child’s best interest.
 If they can’t agree, parents attend FCS mediation and then the judge makes the decision when a child will be in each parent’s care.

-Yes, in the fact the primary concern the court has in any child custody and visitation proceeding is the best interests of the children.
+Yes, in fact the primary concern the court has in any child custody and visitation proceeding is the best interests of the children.
 What does “best interest of the children” mean?
 Family Code 3011 is on point.
 The court is obligated to consider whether either party has a drug or alcohol problem, the health, safety and welfare of the child, the history of abuse by either parent, and the nature and amount of contact by each parent.
 Also as part of the “best interests” analysis, the court will look to grant “joint” custody and if not joint custody, then the court is obligated to place the child with the parent most likely to facilitate the other parent’s relationship with the child, all else being equal.
 It is also considered in a child’s best interests to have “frequent and continuing contact” with both parents.

-The splitting or separating of siblings:
+The splitting or Separating of Siblings

 There is a presumption that splitting or separating siblings from each other for a custody order is not in their best interest.
 The case of Marriage of Williams is directly on point and is the prevailing authority on this issue.
 Absent some very compelling reason to separate siblings, the court will not do so.